Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/index.md

 ---
-title: Overview of Platform Extension Points
+title: Overview of platform extension points
 ---

 Platform Extensions are extensions to the Platform or Content Services, and can be implemented through a variety